Setup / Tipsπ

 There is another VM defined in the flake that provides a full setup for docspell.
 It contains docspell server and joex, a postgresql, a solr and a email setup.
 The intention is to use it as an easy 'getting started' approach with nix.

-Once it has started, you can connect to localhost:7881
+Once it has started, you can connect to localhost:7881 to reach

 docspell.
-The webmail will be available at localhost:8080
+The webmail will be available at localhost:8080.

 You can run this vm with a single command: